unjica/unjica/documentation/project-overview.md

 ## Introduction

 Unjica is a modern web application built using Next.js 15, React 19, and TypeScript.
 The project follows the App Router architecture introduced in Next.js 13+ and leverages the latest features of the React ecosystem to provide a robust and performant user experience.
-It features AI-generated art news digests that keep users updated on the latest trends in the art world.
+It features AI-generated art news digests that keep users updated on the latest trends in the art world, with a focus on modern and contemporary art.

 ## Key Features